-Phone e #:

 Q2.
-W hat is your current job title?
+What is your current job title?

-1. Company owner
+- 1. Company owner

-2. Store/warehouse manager
+- 2. Store/warehouse manager

-3. Sales associate
+- 3. Sales associate

-4. Other, please specify:
+- 4. Other, please specify:

-acros responses will remain completely confidential, and all findings will be aggregated s all respondents.
-By the way, if I ask you about areas you don't know about, e feel free to tell me and we will move on.
-Do you have any questions before we
+Your responses will remain completely confidential, and all findings will be aggregated across all respondents.
+By the way, if I ask you about areas you don't know about, please feel free to tell me and we will move on.
+Do you have any questions before we start?

 A.1.3 Supply House Operation

-them a How many store locations does your company have in New York State?
-How many of are in Upstate New York, that is, the cities of Watertown, Syracuse, Albany, Glens Falls, udson and their surrounding areas?
+OP1.
+How many store locations does your company have in New York State?
+How many of them are in Upstate New York, that is, the cities of Watertown, Syracuse, Albany, Glens Falls, and Hudson and their surrounding areas?

 OF NEW YORK STATE STORES: